main

 This story is mostly complete, barring the last few chapters.
 I have been posting it over on AO3 since 2020, and finally decided I wanted to bring it to the JC Forums!

-Thanks: To @creativside for Betaing!
+Thanks: To @creativside for Betaing and building the listening playlist.

 Table of Contents: